 1. Trauma can come from helplessness

-Whilst we often think of trauma as coming from a specific traumatic event or from ongoing traumatic events in childhood, we often don’t recognise that severe illness can be a very common cause of trauma.
+Whilst we often think of trauma as coming from a specific traumatic event or ongoing traumatic events in childhood, we often don’t recognise that severe illness can be a very common cause of trauma.

 Trauma is defined as a response to deeply distressing events that overwhelm someone’s ability to cope or cause deep feelings of helplessness.
 Sound familiar?